michielpost/DynamicDataCMS/README.md

 - Pages and url tree

+- Multiple versions of items (with start and end time)

 - Multiple Data Stores (write to blob storage)

+- POCO to JsonSchema API

 - Website SDK / Website usage example